 Alzheimer’s disease is an irreversible, progressive brain disorder that slowly destroys memory and thinking skills and, eventually, the ability to carry out the simplest tasks.
-In most people with the disease—those with the late-onset type—symptoms first appear in their mid-60s.
+In most people with the disease — those with the late-onset type — symptoms first appear in their mid-60s.
 Early-onset Alzheimer’s occurs between a person’s 30s and mid-60s and is very rare.
 Alzheimer’s disease is the most common cause of dementia among older adults.
-Older woman with Alzheimer’s looking out of a window

 The disease is named after Dr. Alois Alzheimer.
 In 1906, Dr. Alzheimer noticed changes in the brain tissue of a woman who had died of an unusual mental illness.
 Her symptoms included memory loss, language problems, and unpredictable behavior.
 After she died, he examined her brain and found many abnormal clumps (now called amyloid plaques) and tangled bundles of fibers (now called neurofibrillary, or tau, tangles).